Skip to content

 Statistics of Implementing Marketing Promotions

-It’s important to note that “pass” and “fail” in marketing promotions are relative and can be multifaceted.
+It’s important to note that “pass” and “fail” in marketing are relative and can be multifaceted.
 What might be seen as a failure in one context (e.g., immediate sales) could be a success in another (e.g., long-term brand awareness).
-Marketers must take a holistic view of its performance and consider various KPIs (Key Performance Indicators) and metrics to understand the impact truly.
+Marketers must take a holistic view of their performance and consider various KPIs (Key Performance Indicators) and metrics to understand the impact truly.

 1. Success Rates